Skip section navigation

 Minimally invasive surgery

 Laparoscopic or minimally invasive surgery can be quicker and safer for patients than traditional or open surgery.
-Surgeon Jayson Dock explains what laparoscopic surgery is and how it is being used.
+Surgeon Jayson Dock, MD explains what laparoscopic surgery is and how it is being used.
 See the interview on allinanews.com.

 Nephrology (kidney care) ?